Verizon Communications Inc. v. FCC (2014): Circuit court ruling

 The matter of FCC jurisdiction over the content delivery choices of Internet service providers rests on the classification process outlined in the Communications Act of 1934.
-The Commission determines if a company or product in its regulated industry qualifies as a "telecommunications service", which must follow common carrier rules under Title II of the Act, most notably a requirement to never discriminate against particular content or users; or as an "information service", which must follow much more lenient rules under Title I of the Act.
+The Commission determines if a company or product within its jurisdiction qualifies as a "telecommunications service" that must follow common carrier rules under Title II of the Act, most notably a requirement to never discriminate against particular content or users; or as an "information service" that must follow much more lenient rules under Title I of the Act.
 (There are other classifications that are not relevant for the network neutrality dispute.)
-The court noted that the FCC had already classified cable broadband Internet, and later wireless Internet, as an "information service" per this process as far back as 2002.
+The court noted that the FCC had already classified cable broadband Internet, and later wireless Internet, as "information services" per this process as far back as 2002.

 As noted by the court, its task was "not to assess the wisdom of the Open Internet Order regulations, but rather to determine whether the Commission has demonstrated that the regulations fall within the scope of its statutory grant of authority."
 The court then deconstructed the FCC Open Internet Order of 2010 into its constituent parts.
-The court vacated two parts of the order, determining that the FCC did not have the authority to impose network neutrality restrictions without classifying network providers as common carriers.
-Since the Commission had previously classified broadband providers as "information services" and not as "telecommunications services," such companies could not be ordered to practice non-discrimination under Title II of the Communications Act of 1934.
+The court vacated two parts of the order, determining that the FCC did not have the authority to impose network neutrality restrictions without classifying network providers as telecommunications service akin to common carriers.
+Since the Commission had previously classified broadband providers as "information services" and not as "telecommunications services," such companies could not be ordered to avoid discrimination against certain websites or applications under Title II of the Communications Act of 1934.

 A different part of the order, in which the FCC ordered all Internet service providers to provide transparent information on their network blocking policies, was upheld by the court because it was not contingent upon operators being classified as common carriers.
 Additionally, the court found that Section 706 of the Telecommunications Act of 1996 "vests the FCC with affirmative authority to enact measures encouraging the deployment of broadband infrastructure."
-The court also agreed with the FCC that broadband providers represent a threat to Internet openness and could hinder future development without at least rules similar to those in the Open Internet Order.
+The court also agreed with the FCC that broadband providers represent a threat to Internet openness and could hinder future development without rules similar to those in the Open Internet Order.
 Thus, the court hinted that the FCC could require Internet service providers to exercise network neutrality by reclassifying them as "telecommunications services" that were in turn required to act as common carriers.

 As a result of this ruling, most of the FCC Open Internet Order of 2010 was invalidated and vacated as a violation of the Commission's authority under the 1934 and 1996 Acts.
 The exception was the transparency provision.